-Our next 2-hour meeting will take place on Sunday, May 18, 2014 at 2:00 PM at the home of Bob Williamson in Dartmouth, NS.
-We cordially welcome you to attend our meetings.
+Our next 2-hour meeting will take place on Sunday, September 14, 2014 at 2:00 PM at the home of Bob Williamson in Dartmouth, NS.
+We cordially invite you to attend as well.
 Please contact us (information above) for more information.

-Once again our group attended the annual Word on the Street book fair in Halifax.
+Last year our group once again attended the annual Word on the Street book fair in Halifax.
 Thanks to everyone who stopped to find out about Esperanto.
+We won't be there this year.

 Esperanto course in 5 very short lessons (10 to 15 minutes each):